 The absolute/ unconditional exemption is mandatory in nature.
-Where the supply of the goods or services or both are unconditionally exempted registered person doesn't have option to collect and pay tax on such supply of goods or services or both.
-Where the supply of the goods or services or both are unconditionally exempted from part of the tax, the registered person doesn't have option to collect and pay the tax, in excess of the effective rate, on such supply of goods or services or both.
+Where the supply of the goods or services or both are unconditionally exempted from whole of the tax, the registered person doesn't have option to collect and pay tax on such supply of goods or services or both.